 Iowa State University students who attend one of the other Iowa Regent universities under the Regent Universities Student Exchange Program will have the credits earned at the other university counted as resident credit and grades received included in their Iowa State University cumulative grade point average, even if the credits are included in the last 32 semester credits.
 For information on applying to the program see Index, Regent Universities Student Exchange Program.

 It is Iowa State University policy to grant academic credit by examination in many of the undergraduate courses listed in the university bulletin.
 Credit is awarded primarily in the introductory level classes in mathematics, natural, physical, and social sciences, and the liberal arts.
 Students with superior high school backgrounds or those with college-level proficiency in certain subject areas are strongly encouraged to investigate and attempt testing in the CBE programs available.

 Types of Credit By Examination Programs (CBE)

-Students may earn academic credit in any of four ways and have that credit recorded on their academic record when they enroll.
-Programs accepted at Iowa State include the Advanced Placement (AP) Program, the International Baccalaureate (IB) Examinations, departmental examinations, and the College Level Examination Program (CLEP).
+Students may earn academic credit in any of six ways and have that credit recorded on their academic record when they enroll.
+Programs accepted at Iowa State include the Advanced Placement (AP) Program, the International Baccalaureate (IB) Examinations, the Global Assessment Certificate (GAC), Cambridge International AS and A Level Subject examinations, departmental examinations, and the College Level Examination Program (CLEP).
 Iowa State's policies for awarding credit for each of these programs may be found at www.admissions.iastate.edu/cbe.

 Advanced Placement (AP) Program of the College Board